-We sell well-recognized, brand name over-the-counter healthcare, household cleaning and personal care products.
-Our leading brands in each of these segments, respectively, are Clear Eyes®, Chloraseptic® and Compound W®, Comet® and Spic and Span®, and Cutex®.
+Prestige Brands Holdings, Inc. is a holding company incorporated under the laws of the State of Delaware that, through its wholly-owned subsidiaries, sells well-recognized, brand name over-the-counter healthcare and household cleaning products.
+Our leading brands in each of these segments, respectively, are Chloraseptic®, Clear Eyes®, Compound W®, Dramamine®, Efferdent®, Effergrip®, Little Remedies®, Luden's® and PediaCare® and Comet®, Chore Boy® and Span®.
 Our principal executive offices are located at 90 North Broadway, Irvington, New York 10533.
 Our telephone number is (800) 831-7105.